julian-garcia/inclusion-nudges/content/blog/data-as-a-catalyst-for-designing-change.md

 Use data to reveal patterns and cultural norms happening now within the group.
 Use these to ‘show’ and not ‘tell’ so you [speak to the part of the brain that does the ‘doing’](https://inclusion-nudges.org/blog/about-inclusion-nudges/power-of-inclusion-nudges)  (action taking).
 Engage participants to spot the patterns in the data themselves to increase their ownership and action taking for change.
 This supports a more effective change effort based on co-creation, context relevancy, and identity/motivation alignment.
 Check out these Inclusion Nudges to do this.

-* **Identical Candidates but Different Ratings** on page 101 in The Inclusion Nudges Guidebook and also on page 82 in the Inclusion Nudges for Motivating Allies
+* **Identical Candidates but Different Ratings** in The Inclusion Nudges Guidebook and also in the Inclusion Nudges for Motivating Allies
-* **Show Hidden Patterns in Performance Calibration Data** on page 177 in The Inclusion Nudges Guidebook and on page 155 in the Inclusion Nudges for Motivating Allies
+* **Show Hidden Patterns in Performance Calibration Data** in The Inclusion Nudges Guidebook and in the Inclusion Nudges for Motivating Allies
-* **Expand Beyond the Talent Prototype** on page 191 in The Inclusion Nudges Guidebook
+* **Expand Beyond the Talent Prototype** in The Inclusion Nudges Guidebook